Run the Edera installer

 Check pod details:

-kubectl describe pod edera-protect-pod -n edera-protectLook at logs:
+kubectl describe pod edera-test-pod -n edera-testLook at logs:

-kubectl get pod edera-protect-pod -n edera-protect -o=jsonpath="{.spec.runtimeClassName}"You should see:
+kubectl get pod edera-test-pod -n edera-test -o=jsonpath="{.spec.runtimeClassName}"You should see:

 edera